Search For A Review:

-Now, I’ve only been reading since 2018 and blogging since August of 2021, so my catalog of books read isn’t close to what other bloggers might be that started reading at a younger age.
-I didn’t find my passion for reading until I was in my 30’s, so I got a little bit of a late start, which means that there are a lot of classics I have yet to read and may never read.
-Since 2018 I have read over 200 books, and have only DNF’d 2.
-Two doesn’t seem like much, but I’m also pretty picky on my selection of what I read which makes helps keep that number down.
+I’ve only been reading since 2018 and blogging since August of 2021, so my catalog of books read isn’t close to what other bloggers might be, that started reading at a younger age.
+Since I started, I have read over 300 books, and have only DNF’d three.
+Three doesn’t seem like much, but I also make a yearly TBR of books I want to or plan to read, which makes helps keep that number down.
+It’s such a difficult decision to make, especially if it is a middle book or even worse, the finale of a series.

 My buddy David, aka BookMeanderings of FanFiAddict made a post (link here) that changed my life when it comes to DNF’ing books.
 There are MILLIONS of books published every year, sometimes you’re going to find something that you don’t like, and I want to tell you: IT’S OK TO NOT FINISH THAT BOOK OR SERIES!